Overview

 Zoom Preparations for Individuals Leaving Pitt

 Individuals who graduate, retire, or otherwise leave the University lose access to Zoom through pitt.zoom.us.
-Therefore, Pitt IT advises anyone leaving the University to cancel their recurring Zoom meetings and ask a University colleague to reschedule them.
+Therefore, Pitt Digital advises anyone leaving the University to cancel their recurring Zoom meetings and ask a University colleague to reschedule them.
+Meetings may also be transferred to another member using the Scheduling Privilege feature.
 In addition, you may wish to download any recorded meetings that you have saved in the Panopto cloud or the Zoom cloud.

 Related Information